The fast rise of digital channels where consumers can engage with or talk about your brand has created loads of challenges.

-Digital customer experience management focuses on being aware of the digital touchpoints you share with your customers across platforms and continually improving the experience your customers have within and in-between those touchpoints.
+Successful digital customer experience requires being aware of the digital touchpoints you share with your customers across platforms and continually improving the experience your customers have within and between those touchpoints.

 How (and why) to map your digital customer experience journey